 The code opens a blank Notepad file and types "hello from geeksforgeeks" onto it with a delay of 500 ms before typing out each character.

-Methods of the Robot class
+Methods of the Robot class:

 This article is contributed by Anannya Uberoi.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.